 [PS: If you are this parent/caregiver/teacher/etc. currently helping a child learn emotional regulation, check out my resources on Emotional Regulation.]

 These early experiences of containment are key in building secure attachments: a child can consistently depend on an adult to help create a safe relational space for self-regulation.
-Even adults who may not have had this opportunity for early containment experiences and may have different relational attachment styles (like drama bonding or being anxiously attachment) can experience earned secure attachments within relationships that offer containment – whether a therapeutic relationship or with an attuned partner (*read more about attunement below!).
+Adults who may not have had this opportunity for early containment experiences and may have different relational attachment styles (like drama bonding or being anxiously attachment) can experience earned secure attachments within relationships that offer containment – whether a therapeutic relationship or with an attuned partner (*read more about attunement below!).

 Whether in early childhood, adolescence, or in adulthood – containment looks like being able to trust the other person in the relationship to be physically, emotionally, and mentally present with us.
 This looks like taking the time to be present with us – without distraction, having mental space to be with us and process emotions and experiences, communicating and responding in an empathic manner, and being boundaried in their interaction with us.

 Boundaries are important for a myriad of reasons, but essentially: it is important that there be a distinction between helping hold emotional experiences and becoming overwhelmed by them, as the person holding.
 A boundary helps both people involved know where their emotions and experiences end and the others’ begins.